refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/0-intro.md

 ## Using Data Providers in refine

-You can register your data provider to the `<Refine>` component by passing to `dataProvider` property.
+Let's remember that in the previous units, the dataProvider was passed to the `<Refine>` component and we consumed the data in the API.
+Here is the way to activate the `dataProvider` register.

 ```tsx
 import dataProvider from "@pankod/refine-simple-rest"